-Remember hearing something about a drought across parts of the US this year?
+Remember hearing something about a drought across parts of the US in 2011?
 If you buy anything with peanuts, you’re about to see the effects of a low harvest caused by the drought.
 Get ready for some high food prices, they are on their way.

 Normally I do not subscribe to the doom-and-gloom predictions, but I am seeing it first hand.